 For Darwinists, our dog-eat-dog world merely is the successor to a previous, dinosaur-eat-dinosaur incarnation.
 In science, there is no Garden of Eden.
 The idea of Eden - that once there was a perfect state of affairs, when truth and happiness were not opposed , and virtue as pure as the world was young - is a powerful and attractive one , explaining the continued popularity of the sacred version of history, in spite of some obvious logical problems .

-So imagine it’s a long, long Biblical time ago.
+So imagine it’s a biblically long time ago.
 It’s the age of innocence, and life is good in the Garden of Eden.
 But where is this Garden?
 The hunt for the exact location of humanity’s original home is a fascinating quest, and a centuries-long cartographic conundrum .
 If they chose to include it on a map, cartographers usually picked a location in the Middle East, that cockpit of hallowed history.

 These two maps, however, are quite extraordinarily different.
 Eden is placed far away from its more usual location in or near Mesopotamia - The Garden is moved East of Eden, to borrow Steinbeck’s title .